 - Distinguish between “normal” internet use and addictive/compulsive use

 - Describe the difference between “normal” electronic device, cell phone, and game usage and addictive/compulsive usage

 - Recognize when the various phenomena appear with both minors and adults.

-- Formulate some treatment tools to address these concern.
+- Formulate some treatment tools to address these concerns.